#pathtozerocarbon, #sustainability

 • Design to reduce building weight.
 This strategy is effective for all structure types since concrete foundations support most buildings.
 Reducing column transfers and utilizing lighter and more efficient structural systems, like post-tensioned slabs.
 Instead of thickening slabs for transfers, using a ribbed or waffle slab can also be effective.

-• Allow Type 1L cement (incorporates more raw limestone to replace cement clinker) and consider emerging cements like limestone calcined clay cement.
+• Type 1L cement (incorporates more raw limestone to replace cement clinker) is now increasingly standard across the US, while limestone calcined clay cement (LC3) and others are emerging cement substitutes.

-• Maximize use of supplementary cementitious materials (fly ash, slag, pozzolans) and carbon sequestering additives like CarbonCure or Zeolite.
+• Maximize use of supplementary cementitious materials (fly ash, slag, pozzolans) and carbon sequestering additives like Zeolite.
+Slag and Fly ash can increase time to strength; many mixes won’t be fully loaded for months or longer and can easily use a 56-day or 100-day time to reach strength.

 • Use performance based concrete specifications instead of prescriptive – instead of specifying a minimum cement content for each mix, specify the performance parameters such as strength and shrinkage, and allow the concrete suppliers to build mixes to meet performance criteria with lower carbon mixes.